Latest Posts

 Marketing Plans

 What is a marketing plan?
 A marketing plan is a key component to recruiting and yielding students.
 It provides an overview of what marketing programs you plan to utilize to achieve your objectives and articulates how success will be measured.
 Does OUA have a marketing plan?
-Yes, the Office of Undergraduate Admissions has a marketing plan, and we're happy to share it (it does require you to log in to [...]
+Yes, the Office of Undergraduate Admissions has a marketing plan, and we're happy to share it with the R&Y Network.
+We're also happy to [...]

 Communication Plans